angulardart/site-angulardart/src/angular/tutorial/toh-pt5.md

 - You learned how to create router links to represent navigation menu items.
 - You used router link parameters to navigate to the details of the user-selected hero.
 - You shared the `HeroService` among multiple components.
-- You moved HTML and CSS out of the component file and into their own files.
 - You added the `uppercase` pipe to format data.

 Your app should look like this <live-example></live-example>.